Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Radiant Cut:

-Shows color more easily than cushion cuts
+• Shows color more easily than cushion cuts — choose H color or higher

 Cushion Cut:

-Masks warmth better, allowing for I–J colors
+• Masks warmth better, allowing for I–J color grades without visible tint

 Choosing the right balance of color and clarity can significantly impact price without affecting appearance.
+Learn more about VVS moissanite clarity grades to help guide your decision.

 Price Differences Between Radiant & Cushion Diamonds